gdsec-test/dcu-protobuf/README.md

 # DCU Services
-This is a collection of generic services that DCU utilizes categorized by functionality
+This is a collection of generic service locations and definitions that DCU maintains categorized by functionality